qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/helloworld.rst

 Requirements
 ^^^^^^^^^^^^

-Please make sure to have read the detailed :doc:`Requirements`.
+Please make sure to have read the detailed :doc:`requirements`.
 To recap, there are only a few requirements for full-featured qooxdoo application development:\\
 \\
   * *client*: any major web browser
   * *server*: any HTTP-aware backend.
 During development the local file system should also be ok